jamillahrodriguez/data-visualization/citonga_depressor_consonants/README.md

 All data was recorded from the first author native speaker and pitch tracks were time normalized.

+The files here include:

 * Annotated files with pitch tracks and vowel measurements:
   * `mean-pitch-tracks.csv`
   * `pitch-tracks.csv`
   * `vowel-measurements.csv`

+* An R script for exploration and analysis

+* Several graphs printed from the R script above